ThibautLG/thibautlg.github.io/index.md

 ## Research Interest

-I am interested at the interaction between *statistics* and *metric geometry*.
+My general interests lie in the interaction between *statistics* and *geometry*.
-More recently, I have been focusing my work on *barycenter in geodesic spaces*, and in the *Wasserstein space* in particular.
+More recently, I have been focusing my work on *barycenters*, and in the *optimal transport* in particular.

 ## Find me online